| Author |

 |

-Refining fuel from crude oil works reliably with gasoline.
-However, it doesn't work with diesel, as its vapor pressure is too low at the achievable oil temperatures.
-It's best to find out why yours always regenerates in minimal intervals.
+Extracting fuel from oil is definitely possible with gasoline.
+However, it is not possible with diesel, as its vapor pressure is too low at the temperatures achievable with oil heating.
+It's best to figure out why yours is always regenerating at the minimum interval.

 Christian